Facebook reverses course, won't ban lab virus theory - RFI

 The move followed President Joe Biden's directive to US intelligence agencies to investigate competing theories on how the virus first emerged -- through animal contact at a market in Wuhan, China, or through accidental release from a research laboratory in the same city.

-Biden's order signals an escalation in mounting controversy over the origins of the virus.
+Biden's order signals an escalation in mounting controversy over the origins of the virus which emerged in Wuhan.

-Facebook's actions impact content posted by some 3.45 billion active users of its applications, including its core social network, Instagram, WhatsApp and Messenger.

-Facebook has relied largely on independent fact-checking groups, which up until now had widely dismissed the theory of a laboratory release.
+A recent Wall Street Journal report, citing a US intelligence report, said three researchers from China’s Wuhan Institute of Virology became sick in November 2019, ahead of the wider outbreak of the disease.

+Meanwhile Facebook's move, which could impact what some three billion users of its family of apps see, highlights the controversy over social media's aggressive efforts to root out misinformation on topics where facts may be evolving.

+"When the pandemic started, there were many arguments that 'what platforms are doing for health misinfo, they should do for all misinfo all the time.'
+It was over-simplified then, and strikes me as untenable now."

+Facebook uses independent third-party fact checkers, including AFP, to debunk misinformation.
+Although the origins of the virus remain unproven, the lab leak theory has been subject to fact-checking.

-One of these groups, PolitiFact, reported last September that public health authorities had "repeatedly said the coronavirus was not derived from a lab" but earlier this month revised its guidance, said "that assertion is now more widely disputed," saying it would continue to review the matter.
+One fact checking organization, PolitiFact, reported last September that public health authorities had "repeatedly said the coronavirus was not derived from a lab" but earlier this month revised its guidance, noting: "that assertion is now more widely disputed," and saying it would continue to review the matter.

+But the abrupt Facebook reversal prompted angry responses from conservatives and supporters of former president Donald Trump who argued their assertions had been dismissed as hoaxes.

+"Wow!
+But they did suppress the story for a year, defaming Trump and Republicans for a 'conspiracy theory' blacklisting conservative press and banning us," tweeted Kelly Sadler, a blogger and former Trump aide.

 Facebook in a separate statement said it was stepping up its efforts to curb misinformation by limiting the reach of users who "repeatedly" share false content.